skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

   This parameter determines whether to write output files for density matrix elements ('BOPOP', 'BOCOH') or not.
   If this option is set to *True*, then the 'BOPOP' and 'BOCOH' files are written during the dynamics.
-  This option is effective only if the **propagation** parameter is set to *'coefficient'* or ignored otherwise.
+  This option is effective only if the **obj** parameter is set to *'coefficient'* or ignored otherwise.

 \